 |Mount Merapi as seen from Borobodur|

 Lunchtime came calling after leaving Borobudur.
-One hour afterwards, at 12 noon, we’re already at the Padang eatery, where I had fried chicken, cucumber, and a local food that had familiar ingredients in it - coconut milk, beans, and tofu - it was almost a Filipino dish except that it’s spicy.
-I’m sorry I forgot what it’s called (hands down I’m not a foodie, only eat whatever is palatable on the table).
+An hour later, at 12 noon, we’re already at the Padang eatery, where I had fried chicken, cucumber, and a local food that had familiar ingredients in it - coconut milk, beans, and tofu.
+It was almost a Filipino dish except that it’s spicy.
+I’m sorry I forgot what it’s called (hands down, I’m not a foodie that I only eat whatever is palatable on the table).
 But one thing’s for sure, it tasted real good.
 Our lunch only cost us 23,000 rupiahs, including drinks.

 |my lunch! can someone tell me the name of this dish with beans?|

 We headed to Mount Merapi, the Fire Mountain, 30 minutes later.
 And just as when everything seemed OK, rain came pouring down – uninvited guests of our now flawed trip.
-Baim, my driver told me if I ever wanted to make a detour since zero visibility was expected.
-But I opted to continue on the road, thinking I could still chance to see the volcano up close regardless.
+Baim, my driver, asked me if I ever wanted to make a detour, since zero visibility was expected.
+But I opted to continue on the road, thinking I could still chance on seeing the volcano up close, regardless.

 Entrance ticket is 3000 rupiahs per person and 5,000 rupiahs for the parking fee.

 On our way to the base camp, man, I never thought it could be that foggy.
 I just rested my case, right off the bat.